MatejFrnka/ScalableML-project/README.md

 ## 2. The Data

 As previously stated, all data used for this project has been scraped from Oddsportal.com.
 The scraped dataset includes 150.000 football games, the results and bookmakers odds.
-From these 150.000 football games, only 70.000 include the odds given by Pinnacle.
-Since our goal of this project is to try to beat specifically Pinnacle, only these 70.000 games are used.
-A screenshot of the data used for the project can be seen below:
+From these 150.000 football games, only 111.000 include the odds given by Pinnacle.
+Since our goal of this project is to try to beat specifically Pinnacle, only these 111.000 games are used.
+A screenshot of the scraped data used for the project can be seen below:

 ![alt text](./images/id2223%20project%20data.png "Football Dataset")